Life Mein Kabhie Kabhiee

 Life Mein Kabhi Kabhiee (transl.
-At Times in Life) is a 2007 Bollywood social thriller movie, directed by Vikram Bhatt.
+At Times in Life) is a 2007 Indian Hindi-language social thriller film directed by Vikram Bhatt.
+The film stars Aftab Shivdasani, Dino Morea, Anjori Alagh, Nauheed Cyrusi, and Sameer Dattani.
 It was released on 13 April 2007.
-Boxofficeindia declared the movie box office disaster.
-Actor Sameer Dattani's role of a politician was highly appreciated.
+The film was declared a box office disaster.

 Plot

-The film begins with Manish Gupta (Aftab Shivdasani) in a press conference of his best-selling book Life Mein Kabhie Kabhiee.
+The film begins with Manish Gupta in a press conference about his best-selling book Life Mein Kabhie Kabhiee.

-It then goes into a flashback where five friends (including him) — Rajeev Arora (Dino Morea), Jai Gokhale (Sameer Dattani), Ishita Sharma (Anjori Alagh) and Monica Seth (Nauheed Cyrusi) — are fresh out of college.
-They are caught drunk and are in a lock-up.
-In the meantime they make a bet to determine who will find the most fulfillment in life.
+It then goes into a flashback where five friends (including him) — Rajeev Arora, Jai Gokhale, Ishita Sharma, and Monica Seth — are fresh out of college.
+They are caught drunk and are in a lockup.
+In the meantime, they make a bet to determine who will find the most fulfillment in life.
 The winner will be the person who has found the most happiness in life within five years.

-Rajeev, the younger brother of a business tycoon Sanjeev Arora (Mohnish Behl), is an aspiring CEO and is eager to make his first million.
+Rajeev, the younger brother of business tycoon Sanjeev Arora, is an aspiring CEO and is eager to make his first million.
 He starts on his own after ideological disputes with Sanjeev.
 He joins the airline business and keeps on doing well until a stock market crash almost ruins him.
 When under serious debt, he gets the opportunity to clear them but has to deceive his brother for that.
 He initially agrees but then refuses to accept the money.
 It is then revealed that the money is Sanjeev Arora's.

-Jai is the son of a respectable co-operative bank chairman and wants to become a powerful politician; Jai joins politics against his widowed mother's will.
-He rapidly climbs up the party ranks but to do so he has to do things which are against his will but important to beat his party's opposition.
-He willingly lets the opposition leader die of heart attack when he could have saved him.
-As a result, his mental condition is severely hampered and he spends many sleepless nights.
+Jai is the son of a respectable cooperative bank chairman and wants to become a powerful politician; Jai joins politics against his widowed mother's will.
+He rapidly climbs up the party ranks, but to do so, he has to do things that are against his will but important to beat his party's opposition.
+He willingly lets the opposition leader die of a heart attack when he could have saved him.
+As a result, his mental condition is severely hampered, and he spends many sleepless nights.
 He then has to visit a psychiatrist.
-After help from his psychiatrist he learns to get over his issues and ask for forgiveness to opposition leader wife to receive closure.
+After help from his psychiatrist, he learns to get over his issues and asks for forgiveness from the opposition leader's wife to receive closure.